sribalaji-16/RTL-101-coding-repo/README.md

 # Task-repo

 Hey everyone I am Sri Balaji M

-This is my new repo where i post all current working tasks
+This is my new repo where i will be posting all my current working tasks